-PB #0409-24 New Preliminary Site Plan Application Name: Sky Solar Inc., 1129 Northern Boulevard, Suite 404, Manhasset, N.Y.
-11030 Location: Zoning District: Tax Map Account #29.00-1-84.112 with access from along East Corporate Drive and a future extension of Commercial Drive.
-LI Limited Industrial Request: An application for Preliminary Site Plan approval to allow for the construction of solar arrays, a transformer area and a stand-alone battery energy storage system to be located upon a portion of Tax Map Account #29.00-1-84.112 comprised of a total of 5.5 acres of land with access from along East Corporate Drive and a future extension of Commercial Drive. ••• PB #0406-24 New Special Use Permit Application Name: Sky Solar Inc., 1129 Northern Boulevard, Suite 404, Manhasset, N.Y.
-11030 Location: Tax Map Account #29.00-1-84.112 with access rom along East Corporate Drive and a future extension of commercial Drive.
-Zoning District: LI Limited Industrial Request: An application for a Special Use Permit to allow for the construction and operation of solar arrays, a transformer area and a stand-alone battery energy storage system upon a portion of Tax Map Account #29.00-1-84.112 comprised of a total of 5.5 acres of land with access from along East Corporate Drive and a future extension of Commer- cial Drive.
-This parcel is to be known as the western portion of the Sky Solar, Inc., Commercial Drive Solar Project and is located south of the American Lumber property which fronts along the south side of Collett Road and extends south to the north property line for Tax Map Account #29.00-1-84.113. ••• PB #0407-24 New Special Use Permit Application Name: Sky Solar Inc., 1129 Northern Boulevard, Suite 404, Manhasset, N.Y.
-11030
+PB #0409-24 New Preliminary Site Plan Application

+Location: Tax Map Account #29.00-1-84.112 with access from along East construction of solar arrays, a transformer area and a stand-alone battery energy storage system to be located upon a portion of Tax Map Account #29.00-1-84.112 comprised of a total of 5.5 acres of land with access from along East Corporate Drive and a future extension of Commercial Drive.

+Corporate Drive and a future extension of Commercial Drive.

+Request: An application for Preliminary Site Plan approval to allow for the

+PB #0406-24 New Special Use Permit Application

+Location: Tax Map Account #29.00-1-84.112 with access rom along East and operation of solar arrays, a transformer area and a stand-alone battery energy storage system upon a portion of Tax Map Account #29.00-1-84.112 comprised of a total of 5.5 acres of land with access from along East Corporate Drive and a future extension of Commercial Drive.
+This parcel is to be known as the western portion of the Sky Solar, Inc., Commercial Drive Solar Project and is located south of the American Lumber property which fronts along the south side of Collett Road and extends south to the north property line for Tax